gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Talks to Dockety, who suggests Gumption enrol in mechanics' school in Sandy Bend
     -   See Gumption's self-doubt
     -   But the suggestion gives him the idea to stow away
--   He sneaks into the barn to stow away with the mail
+-   They sneak into the barn where Able has left the wagon overnight
-    -   Discovers that Maddy has stowed away as well
+    -   Helps Maddy hide, then slides in beside her
     -   She left Sindy a note
     -   They have a conversation in the dark

-### 5 (Maddy)
+### 5: Caught (Maddy)

 -   Goals:
     -   Get the protagonists into danger